dneuge/simple-sbom/README.md

 More documentation and some tooling will follow; the project has only been started but published early to already be easily downloadable as a sub-module.
 The format/XSD is highly unfinished; please don't rely on the format just yet.

+Official repositories are hosted on [Codeberg](https://codeberg.org/dneuge/simple-sbom) and [GitHub](https://github.com/dneuge/simple-sbom).
+Both locations are kept in sync and can be used to submit pull requests but issues are only tracked on [Codeberg](https://codeberg.org/dneuge/simple-sbom/issues) to gather them in a single place.
+Please note that this project has a strict "no AI" policy affecting all contributions incl. issue reports (see below, AI is not permitted to be used for *any* kind of contribution).

 ## License

 All sources and original files of this project are provided under [MIT license](LICENSE.md), unless declared otherwise